 5. In the rule editor, update the rule to contain the text shown below.
-You may wish to delete the text that is proposed first.
+Delete the text that is proposed first.

 '''

 if

 the number of elements in the Services requested of Services is more than 3

 then

 add 1 to decision;

 '''